NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 ## Detailed lecture plan

 The duration of each lecture is approximately 45-50 minutes and there is a small break of 10-15 minutes between each lecture.
-Longer breaks at 1030am-11am and 3pm-330pm.
+Longer breaks at 1030am-11am and 3pm-330pm, except for Monday where there is also the possibility fora guided FRIB tour.
 In-person attendance is the main teaching modus, but lectures and hands-on sessions will be broadcasted via zoom for those who cannot attend in person.
 The zoom link will be sent to those who have expressed that they cannot attend in person.
 The lectures will also be recorded.